lwasser/NEON-Lesson-Building-Data-Skills/_posts/2016-01-08-Set-Working-Directory-In-R.md

 ## The R Working Directory
 In `R`, the working directory is the directory where `R` starts when looking for any file to open (as directed by a file path) and where it save the output.
-Why do we want to do this?

-We could just write our `R` scripts with the full or base path to each file we want to open or save.
-However, it is more efficient if we have a **base file path** set as our **working directory** and then all file paths written in our scripts only consist of the file paths relative to that base path (a **relative path**).
+Without a working directory all `R` scripts would need the full file path written any time we wanted to open or save a file.
+It is more efficient if we have a **base file path** set as our **working directory** and then all file paths written in our scripts only consist of the file path relative to that base path (a **relative path**).

-###Base Paths & Relative Paths
+### Base Paths & Relative Paths

 <figure>
 	 <a href="{{ site.baseurl }}/images/set-working-dir/neon-documents-contents.png">